 Ok, What are iBuyers?

-iBuying is short for instant-buying, because it is a quick transaction without in-person contact. iBuyers are online real estate companies that only have online agents.
-They don’t come to your home physically and look at it before they buy it.
+iBuying is short for instant-buying, because it is an entirely online transaction that happens quickly. iBuyers are online real estate companies that only have online agents and buy your home without ever seeing it in person.

-The big players in instant-buying are Open Door, Zillow Offers, Redfin and Offerpad – but there are various smaller companies that are making their way into the market too.
+The big players in instant-buying are Open Door, Zillow Offers, Redfin and Offerpad – there are likely to be more coming in droves.

 Should You Use an iBuyer?